pmbstyle/Alice/docs/setupInstructions.md

 - Paste DB region as `VITE_PINECONE_ENV` and index in settings
 - Create your API key and paste it into settings

-# Supabase setup

-- Go to [Supabase](https://supabase.com/) and set up free account
-- Create a new project
-- Create a new database and paste its URL in settings
-- Paste your API key in settings

 # OpenAI Assistant setup

 -  Save and test settings, then select `Manage assistants` option